-Many providers will confirm that they got into medicine to connect with, and help patients.
-A strong patient-provider relationship is the bedrock of positive patient experiences.
-In fact, patients who report their providers connecting with them on a deep level, displaying their clinical expertise, listening to their questions and concerns, and explaining concepts in clear layperson terms tend to report better experiences than those who don’t.
+Many providers will confirm that they got into medicine to connect with and help patients.
+A strong patient-provider relationship is the bedrock of positive patient experiences, whether that relationship begins in-person or through a telehealth session.
+In fact, patients who report their providers connecting with them on a deep level, displaying their clinical expertise, listening to their questions and concerns and explaining concepts in clear layperson terms tend to report better experiences than those who don’t.

-Although a CAHPS assessment provides data that can affect a provider’s policies, procedures, and bottom line, it does not provide in-the-moment feedback on the totality of a patient’s interactions with a provider’s facility and staff.
-Both providers and patient-experience leaders agree it’s time for a change!
-We are not suggesting CAHPS be replaced, as CAHPS scores affect an institution’s eligibility for reimbursements from Medicare and Medicaid.
+Both providers and patient-experience leaders agree it’s time for a change.
+We are not suggesting CAHPS be replaced, as CAHPS scores affect an institution’s eligibility for reimbursements from Centers for Medicare and Medicaid Services (CMS).
 But an accompanying cloud-based solution for collecting real-time patient feedback can work alongside standard CAHPS surveys to provide actionable insights that can enhance a patient’s experience and boost the morale of patient-facing employees.

 Here are three reasons to add real-time feedback to CAHPS data for a richer picture of patient experiences: